 - Transfer: Using transfer strategy, the risk is transferred to another party.
 A commonly employed transfer strategy is “outsourcing” where you assign work to a third party.
 However transferring risks does not completely eliminate the risk.
 This is called residual risk which also should be dealt with.

 - Accept: Using accept strategy, one consciously accept the risk and with the risk as it arises.
 This strategy is usually used for risks that have either a lower probability or impact.

 Risk review is the name of forum or meeting where risks of a project are reviewed.
 During the review, the probability and impact of the risks is re-assessed for better and also new risks if arising are identified.
 Daily standup meeting, planning meetings, Scrum-of-scrums etc too can serve a platform for risk review in agile project management.
 To know more about risk management and agile practices, you can join Simplilearn’s PMI-ACP online training.
-You can also attend agile certification classroom training in order to expand your agile knowledge and improve your PMI-ACP exam prep towards attaining an agile certification.
+You can also attend PMP® Certification Training in order to expand your agile knowledge and improve your PMI-ACP exam prep towards attaining an agile certification.
 Know the dates of upcoming agile training dates for your city.